antonmil/irtracking/README.md

 ==========
 To use this software, you should cite

-    [1] Continuous Energy Minimization for Multitarget Tracking
+    [1] Privacy Preserving Multi-target Tracking
-        A. Milan, S. Roth, and K. Schindler.
+	A. Milan, S. Roth, K. Schindler and M. Kudo
-        In IEEE TPAMI 36(1), 2014

-    [2] Multi-target Tracking by Continuous Energy Minimization
-        A. Andriyenko and K. Schindler.
-        In CVPR, Colorado Springs, USA, June 2011

-    [3] An Analytical Formulation of Global Occlusion Reasoning for Multi-Target Tracking
-        A. Andriyenko, S. Roth, and K. Schindler.
-        In IEEE International Workshop on Visual Surveillance (in conjunction with ICCV), Barcelona, Spain, November 2011

-All papers are available [here](http://research.milanton.net)
+	Workshop on Human Identification for Surveillance (HIS)

 Installation